 - a tingling sensation in your mouth

-In some cases, the following symptoms may also be present:
+In some cases, other symptoms may also be present, including:

 - swollen lymph nodes